odewahn/computational-publishing/readme.md

+## This is draft for an article I'm working on for O'Reilly Media about the Jupyter Publishing landscape.
+If you have any thoughts you'd care to share, please post an issue!

 # Computational Publishing with Jupyter

 As first described in [Embracing Jupyter Notebooks at O'Reilly](https://www.oreilly.com/ideas/jupyter-at-oreilly), Jupyter is a critical tool.
 Time has only strengthened this conviction -- I'd wager that Jupyter is on the shortlist for the most important tool for technical publishers since the Laser Writer and Aldus PageMaker.